elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade_review_algorithms.md

-Given <field_name> field is customized by the user (current version != base version) And <field_name> field is updated by Elastic in this upgrade (target version != base version) And customized <field_name> field is different than the Elastic update in this upgrade (current version != target version) Then for <field_name> field the diff algorithm should output the current version as the merged one with a conflict And <field_name> field should be returned from the `upgrade/_review` API endpoint And <field_name> field should be shown in the upgrade preview UI
+Given <field_name> field is customized by the user (current version != base version) And <field_name> field is updated by Elastic in this upgrade (target version != base version) And customized <field_name> field is different than the Elastic update in this upgrade (current version != target version) Then for <field_name> field the diff algorithm should output the current version as the merged one with a non-solvable conflict
+And <field_name> field should be returned from the `upgrade/_review` API endpoint And <field_name> field should be shown in the upgrade preview UI